Lyeeroy/TypeRacerBot/README.md

 - Bot doesnt work in normal display format

-- If in text is symbol "!" script cant paste that symbol and basically it stucked on that place, you have to write to input manualy
+- If in text is symbol "!" script cant paste that symbol and basically it stucked on that place, you have to write to input manually

-- Button "Start IE" can be pressed just once (after some races)
+- ~~Button "Start IE" can be pressed just once (after some races)~~

 - Script crash if hotkey is pressed down long time (use "Per word" function instead of hold that key)